Justin Kurth for Colorado

 Stop the Front Range Pay Drain

 Rural law enforcement, fire, EMS, and 911 agencies in SD4 train their people, then watch them leave for Front Range pay.
-A statewide rural first responder compensation floor — state supplemental funding to close the gap — keeps trained personnel where they're needed and stops Front Range departments from poaching the talent SD4 invested in.
+A statewide rural first responder compensation floor, with state supplemental funding to close the gap, would keep trained personnel where they're needed and stop Front Range departments from poaching the talent SD4 invested in.

 Stand With Rural Colorado